am2558/verizon-sql-autobi/README.md

 # Verizon 4 SQL AutoBI Tool

 ## Oveview
-The SQL Query Generator is a two-part application (backend and frontend) designed to create SQL queries based on natural language prompts.
+The SQL Query Generator is an app designed to create SQL queries based on natural language prompts.
 It uses:

 - Google Gemini API for generating SQL queries.
 - Flask as the backend framework.